robotology/assistive-rehab/doc/mkdocs/data/install.md

 !!! failure
     If you want to run the full demo, also additional dependencies are required.

+!!! note "report"
+    For generating the offline report, you will need to install the following python libraries (you can install them through `pip install`):

+      - scipy
+      - numpy
+      - matplotlib
+      - pandas
+      - glob
+      - jupyter
+      - plotly

+        !!! note "plotly"
+            You need to enable jupyter extension to allow plotly to work in jupyter notebook: `pip install "notebook>=5.3" "ipywidgets>=7.2" --user`.

 ## Installation

 If all the dependencies are met, proceed with the following instructions: